Pupil Premium

 • Address these barriers through specific, realistic targets with appropriate time scales

-• Target funding in order to accomplish these targets for the benefit of all children as well as Pupil Premium
+• Target funding in order to accomplish these targets

 • Ensure that high quality teaching provides appropriate support and challenge for disadvantaged pupils